phetsims/rosetta/README.md

 }
 ```
 14. Make sure your database username and password are correct in the config.
 In my
-    case, the username was "liam" (my computer username) and I didn't set a password,
+    case, the username was "liam" (my computer username).
+As of this writing the default
-    so I just put "dummyString."
+    behavior is to use the computer username and not to set a password.
+You'll need to set
+    a password because there is code asserting that a password exists.
+To create a password,
+    type `ALTER USER your-username WITH PASSWORD 'password'`.
 15. In the rosetta directory, run `npm run dev`.
 16. Open your browser to the port specified by `LISTEN_PORT` in rosetta.js, which, as of
     this writing, is 16372. (http://localhost:16372.)